 Table of Contents

-Before you pitch your pumpkin this year, try roasting the seeds or making homemade pumpkin puree to use in all your favorite pumpkin recipes.
-Both are so easy and the perfect way to get full use out of the whole pumpkin.
+Before you ditch your jack-o-lantern pumpkin this year, make roasted pumpkin seeds and homemade pumpkin puree to use in all your favorite pumpkin recipes.
+Both are easy and the perfect way to get full use out of the whole pumpkin.

 When carving pumpkins this year, don’t forget to save the seeds!
-They are so yummy when roasted and make the perfect fall snack.
-We used one small pumpkin for this recipe, but if using a large pumpkin…you can easily double it.
+Roasting pumpkin seeds are so yummy and make the perfect, healthy fall snack.
+We used one small pumpkin for this recipe, but any size pumpkin will work just double the recipe!

 Recipe Ingredients